philc/book-notes/engineering/mythical man month - fred brooks.md

   the delay comes at the end of the schedule, no one is aware of schedule trouble until almost the delivery date."
 * Brook's Law: Adding manpower to a late software project makes it later.
-* The number of month hs a project will take depends on the number of sequential constraints.
+* The number of months a project will take depends on the number of sequential constraints.
 * The number of men a project can use depends on the number of independent subtasks.

 ## The surgical team (chap 3)